-As the name suggests, this marketed for babies and smaller kids, and should be especially gentle on sensitive skin.
-Its oily base makes it spread easily, so a very little can go a long way.
+As the name suggests, this is marketed for babies and smaller kids and should be especially gentle on sensitive skin.
+Its oily base enables it to spread easily, so a little can go a long way.

-What They’ll Love: A simple, effective bug repellent that even the smallest can enjoy.
+What they’ll love: A simple, effective bug repellent that even the smallest can enjoy.

-Watch Out For: This is another strong-scented product.
+Watch out for: This is another strong-scented product.
 While it isn’t bad (mostly citronella-lemon smell), it can take some getting used to.

 And the winner is…